StitchDesign/Stitch/README.md

 We created Stitch to solve three main problems:

-1. Make it Open Source.
-Freely avalible to everyone to modify and extend.
+1. **Make it Open Source.** Freely available for everyone to modify and extend.
-2. Modern Apple Frameworks.
-Base it on the latest from Apple. iCloud Syncing, SwiftUI, and support on every device they create.
+2. **Modern Apple Frameworks.** Base it on the latest from Apple. iCloud Syncing, SwiftUI, and support on every device they create.
-3. Community Driven.
-Build it in the open with the community driving.
+3. **Community Driven.** Build it in the open with the community driving.

 ## Some history and a bit more context